Drillers' top prospect Diego Cartaya navigating future through catcher-heavy Dodgers organization

 He said initially, he wasn’t overly fond of the sport.
 The thought of crouching in the hot Venezuelan sand or standing in the dead, often out-of-shape grass fields was a turn-off.
 And that was in spite of countless efforts from his family members to immerse him into it.

 That was, until he swung a bat for the first time.
-He saw the power and potential within himself, even after just three swings.
+He saw the power and potential within himself.

 “I was told at a young age, that if I wasn’t playing baseball in Venezuela then I was weird,” Cartaya said.
 “I saw then what they meant.”